 Daily parking is available in designated parking spaces at the commuter parking lots in the Darien and Noroton Heights train stations.
 Payment is required from 7 a.m. to 3:30 p.m., Monday through Friday.
 Parking is free on weekends and on holidays.
 Daily parking is $4 per day.
 Payment must be made at the time you park.
 Multiple consecutive days may be purchased at once.
 If you pay by App, please be sure to choose the correct zone for the lot where you parked.
 PLEASE NOTE: IF YOU PAY FOR MULTIPLE DAYS IN ADVANCE, THERE ARE NO REFUNDS FOR UNUSED DAYS.

 You may now purchase a monthly pass for the pay station lots.
 The fee for this pass is $65 for a calendar month.
 Monthly passes are only available through the mPay2park app.
 You can get the free app from iTunes or Google Play.
 You will need to complete a brief enrollment form and pay the fee for your first monthly pass directly to the Town of Darien.
 Renewals will be processed through the app.
 The monthly pass is for use in the pay station lots.
 It can only be used to park in the permit lots after 9:30 am.
 Click here for the enrollment form and instructions for using the pass.

 For parking information call 656-7330 Monday - Thursday 8:00AM - 4:00PM, closed Fridays.

 Daily commuters have two options to pay for parking - pay by app or pay at the pay station.
-Daily parkers may park in the permit lots after 10:00 am.
-Effective 1/1/2017, this time will move up to 9:30 am.
+Daily parkers may park in the permit lots after 9:30 am.